Sudan's army says to withdraw from Abyei

 KHARTOUM/JUBA (Reuters) - Sudan will withdraw all its troops from the disputed border region of Abyei, its army spokesman said on Monday, removing a major obstacle to peace talks with its arch foe South Sudan.

-But with talks due to resume in Addis Ababa on Tuesday, South Sudan accused its northern neighbor of bombing its territory and killing 10 people.
+But with talks due to resume in Addis Ababa on Tuesday, South Sudan accused its northern neighbour of bombing its territory and killing 10 people.

 Sudan denied the charge.